Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-restoring.md

 ## Restoring a Point-in-Time Recovery Backup

 {% warning %}
-Restoring a database using the Point-in-time recovery feature requires the database to be completely stopped, hence causing an inevitable downtime.
+Restoring a database using the Point-in-Time Recovery feature requires the database to be completely stopped, hence causing an inevitable downtime.
 {% endwarning %}